poppeteer/aboutme/README.md

 ### <ins> 🕸️ DNI </ins> <sub> . . . *do not interact* </sub>

-- . . . proshippers
+- . . . transmisogynists/if u believe in transmisandry
 - . . . minors
 - . . . if u otherwise pmo i'll just block. i might not even explain. godspeed